fastrgv/RufasSwap/README.md

 ----------------------------------
 ## Rufaswap
-Rufaswap is a simple permuted picture puzzle app where the challenge is to restore the picture elements to their proper place.
-Two elements are selected with cursor clicks to initiate a swap.
-User controls the level of difficulty by choosing the number of slices, and whether even or irregular.
+Rufaswap is a simple permuted picture puzzle app where the challenge is to restore the picture fragments to their proper place.
+Two fragments are selected with cursor clicks to initiate a swap.
+User controls the level of difficulty by choosing the number of slices with even or irregular spacing.

 Works on desktops & laptops running Windows, OSX, or Linux.